 We do not disclose the personal data provided in data permit applications or data requests on a regular basis.
 We publish information on data permits and data requests that we have issued.
 If the data recipient is a private individual, we do not publish their name.

-We disclose information to those requesting it in accordance with the Act on the Openness of Government Activities.
+We disclose information to those requesting it in accordance with the Act on the Openness of Government Activities (621/1999) and the GDPR.
 As a rule, the information on the application for a permit and the person who made the data request is public, as it is not explicitly provided for to be kept secret.

 We use Tieteen Tietotekniikkakeskus Oy (CSC) to carry out the technical maintenance and development work of the data request management system.
 CSC acts as a processor of personal data on behalf of Findata.